lambdamikel/picoram2090/README.md

 after `3Fx` as if nothing had happened.

-From the user program's point of view, this register interrogation process happened trasparently.
-However, it is quite slow - determining the current value of a register takes almost quarter of a second or so, as a few dozend operations have to be executed from the interrogation program (the Microtronic is a very slow machine indeed;
+From the user program's point of view, this register interrogation process happened transparently.
+However, it is quite slow - determining the current value of a register takes almost quarter of a second or so, as a few dozen operations have to be executed from the interrogation program (the Microtronic is a very slow machine indeed;
 the TMS1600 is clocked at 500 kHz, and the Microtronic OS / firmware is a complex program).